Variable Selection Using Relative Importance Rankings: Introduction

 \section{Introduction}

-Variable selection is a fundamental problem in statistics and machine learning.
-Its primary goal is to identify a subset of variables with substantive predictive relevance from a larger candidate set, enabling the construction of parsimonious, interpretable, and robust model \citep{guyon2003introduction}.
+Variable selection, also referred to as feature selection, is a fundamental problem in statistics and machine learning.
+Its primary goal is to identify a subset of variables with substantive predictive relevance from a larger candidate set, enabling the construction of parsimonious, interpretable, and robust models \citep{guyon2003introduction}.
 This task is particularly challenging in high-dimensional settings, where the number of predictors $p$ far exceeds the number of observations $n$.
-A well-known example is identifying cancer-related genes from microarray data, where thousands of gene expressions are measured for fewer than a hundred patients \citep{golub1999molecular}.
+A well-known example is identifying cancer-related genes from microarray data, where thousands of gene expressions are measured for fewer than a hundred patients \citep{golub1999molecular,deng2013gene,meenachi2021metaheuristic,shen2020comprehensive}.

 Many approaches have been introduced to address this challenge.
 They are typically categorized into wrappers, embedded, and filter methods \cite{guyon2003introduction}.
 Wrappers, such as best subset selection \cite{beale1967discarding,hocking1967selection} and its greedy alternative, forward stepwise selection \cite{efroymson1966stepwise,draper1998applied}, use model performance to evaluate candidate subsets.
+In recent years, a variety of meta-heuristic optimization algorithms have also been developed for wrapper methods \citep{de2020binary,meenachi2021metaheuristic,gao2025quantum}.
 Embedded methods, such as the lasso \citep{tibshirani1996regression}, incorporate variable selection directly into model training and have become dominant in the literature, attracting tens of thousands of citations.
+Extensions of tree-based approaches have also been proposed as embedded methods \citep{deng2013gene}.
 Filter methods, in contrast, decouple variable ranking from model fitting.
-A widely used example is Sure Independence Screening (SIS) \citep{fan2008sure}, which ranks predictors by their marginal correlation with the response.
+While various ranking strategies have been proposed, such as those based on entropy \citep{zou2026feature}, the most widely used approach is Sure Independence Screening (SIS) \citep{fan2008sure}, which ranks predictors by their marginal correlation with the response.
 Although computationally efficient, SIS is limited by its reliance on marginal correlations, which can be misleading when predictors are correlated, a common feature of real-world data.
+In such scenarios, the predictive power overlaps among predictors, making it difficult to select relevant features for best prediction \cite{fan2008sure}.
+For instance, in genomics, where gene expression levels frequently exhibit severe multicollinearity, SIS has been shown to overlook critical genes for leukemia classification \cite{hong2016data}.